deseretdigital/hive-brancher/README.md

 - Designed to be run repeatedly to check for updates
 - Will remove branches that have been deleted
 - Multi-repository

+## TODO

+This is still a work in progress.
+Upcoming features may include:

+- A web view so you can easily see which branches have been built
+- Github notices